turingschool/front-end-curriculum/projects/module-1/slapjack.md

 ### Suggested Iterations

-This workflow is not required, but will help you meet the overall requirements of the project.
+This workflow is not required, but may help you meet the overall requirements of the project.

 1. Plan out the HTML layout (colors and fonts do not need to match, but overall layout should closely match the demo video)
 2. Create the Player class